Everest Base Camp Trek - 12 Days

 Is altitude sickness a concern on this trek?

-Yes, altitude sickness is a risk, but gradual acclimatization and hydration will help.
+Yes, altitude sickness is a risk, but gradual acclimatization and hydration help minimize it.

 What emergency procedures are in place during the trek?